Youngtimer scheme limited to cars 25 years old or older

 What changes?

-- The age limit for the youngtimer scheme will be raised to 25 years
+- The age limit for the youngtimer scheme will be raised from 15 to 25 years

-- You pay the standard private use addition instead of the lower private use addition.
+- You pay the standard private use addition for these cars.

 For whom?